AIA G702 Application for Payment (G702 Form)

 The G702 is the summary page of an AIA-style pay application.
 It rolls up key billing values for the period and to-date — contract sum, approved changes, total completed & stored, retainage, prior payments, current due, and balance to finish.
 Reviewers rely on this page to verify totals and approve payment.

-PayAppPro generates an AIA-style G702 online — mirroring the structure reviewers expect — and keeps it aligned with your AIA G703 detail as you bill over time.
+PayAppPro generates an AIA-style G702 online — matching the structure many reviewers expect — and keeps it aligned with your AIA G703 detail as you bill over time.

 What the G702 Summarizes